Asking effective questions can improve our communication and unlock ideas and innovation.

 Use the right tone

 Often, we are more forthcoming when questions are asked in a casual way.
 Similarly, being given an escape hatch or ‘out’ in a conversation may encourage us to open up.
-For example, if we are told we can change our answers at any point, even though we rarely go on to do so, we are often less likely to hold back; in a whiteboard setting, where answers can be erased and judgment is suspended, we may feel we can answer questions more honestly.
+For example, if we are told we can change our answers at any point, even though we rarely go on to do so, we are often less likely to hold back; in a whiteboard setting, where answers can be erased and judgement is suspended, we may feel we can answer questions more honestly.

 Pay attention to group dynamics